Deficit | Definition of Deficit by Merriam-Webster

 Deficit - definition of deficit by The Free Dictionary

 def·i·cit (dĕf′ĭ-sĭt) n.
 1. a.
 Inadequacy or insufficiency: a deficit in grain production. b.
 A deficiency or impairment in mental or physical functioning.
 2. a.
-The ...
+The amount by which a sum of money falls short of the required or expected amount; a shortage: large budget deficits. b.
+A business loss.
+3. An amount that quantifies an unfavorable ...

-existing federal deficit - US Government Spending ... bing
+Federal Deficit - US Government Spending ... bing bing

 Deficit Synonyms, Deficit Antonyms | Thesaurus.com